 None of the three investigations established whether the (illegal) watertight doors were closed before the first incident (the contact) and kept closed afterwards or, if the doors were opened during the evacuation by the crew, and later could not be closed due to the Black-out.

-In 2012, the US National Transport Safety Board, NTSB, investigated only one international accident and it was the capsizing of the passenger ship Costa Concordia.
+In 2012, the US National Transport Safety Board, NTSB, investigated only one international accident and it was the capsizing of the passenger ship M/S Costa Concordia.
 The NTSB cooperated with the Italian marine accident investigation authority under standards established by the International Maritime Organization (IMO), and US delegations participated in several IMO committees and subcommittees, where the matter was discussed.
 As international standards are developed, NTSB staff informs the IMO of important safety-related issues that are identified during NTSB investigations and provides expertise to the US delegations.
-If the NTSB agrees with the below findings about the Costa Concordia incident are not clear:
+If the NTSB agrees with the below findings of mine about the Costa Concordia incident are not clear:

-The criminal court at Tuscan city Grosseto appointed four experts that on March 9, 2012 started its investigation why the ship contacted a rock on 13 January 2012 (an accident) and capsized and sank on 14 January 2012 off the Tuscan island of Giglio, to help the criminal court in deciding its verdict whether Captain S, the ship owner and others were responsible for manslaughter, etc. The experts were military and civilian from La Spezia, Livorno and Trieste.
+The criminal court at Tuscan city Grosseto appointed four experts that on March 9, 2012 started its investigation why the ship contacted a rock on 13 January 2012 (an accident) and capsized and sank on 14 January 2012 off the Tuscan island of Giglio, to help the criminal court in deciding its verdict whether Captain Schettino, the ship owner and others were criminally (?) responsible for manslaughter, etc. The experts were military and civilian from La Spezia, Livorno and Trieste.

 Lawyers representing victims and their families told me that the report by the four experts was due to be presented on July 21, 2012.
 It seems the date was later delayed until October 15, 2012.

-The report - 270 pages - describes what happened before the first incident - the contact on 13 January 2012 - and afterwards but does not explain the second incident - the capsize at 00.34 hrs on 14 Januart 2012 - and what caused it and does not consider the watertight doors at all, whether the ship was seaworthy, etc. The possibility that the capsize was due to progressive flooding through open watertight doors - the doors were opened during the evacuation and could not be closed later due to the Black-out - is not considered.
+The report - 270 pages - describes what happened before the first incident - the contact on 13 January 2012 - and afterwards but does not explain the fifth incident - the capsize at 00.34 hrs on 14 Januart 2012 - and what caused it and does not consider the watertight doors at all, whether the ship was seaworthy, etc. The possibility that the capsize was due to progressive flooding through open watertight doors - the doors were opened during the evacuation and could not be closed later due to the Black-out - is not considered.

 The report is just based on communications between Master/ship and shore and at 00.18 hrs Master is still aboard and at 00.32 hrs he is on a lifeboat in the water.